conner-mcnicholas/SevereWeatherDB/README.md

 # Severe Weather Database

-## Cloud database of 21st Century severe US storms
+## Cloud database of severe storms in U.S. from 1950 - Present

 ### Capstone Project For Springboard Data Engineering School